 In fact, in 2021 one of our clients obtained a 2,241% ROI against their investment by measuring the growth of the open sales pipeline!

 My best piece of advice to any sales rep is that a sales pitch isn’t just an event.
 The sales pitch is a series of events.
-So here are four ways to increase your communication skills and deliver a winning sales pitch.
+So, here are four tips regarding how to make a successful sales pitch.

 1. Be Human